 We always say that every trail is different, and so are the people who ride them.
 The "right bike" is the one that suits your needs the best, and nobody else’s.
-If you're riding around the Bay Farm Island trail with your family, you're going to want a different bike than if you're sprinting down Fruitvale to catch their BART train or going for a weekend of bike camping with some buddies.
+If you're riding around the Bay Farm Island trail with your family, you're going to want a different bike than if you're sprinting down Fruitvale to catch a BART train or going for a weekend bike camping trip with some buddies.

 With that said, here are the first three considerations:

-Size: A properly sized bike is vital.
+A properly sized bike is vital.
 You may be in between sizes, but do not buy a bike that doesn’t fit.
 No matter what.
 Bicycle sizing is similar to purchasing clothes - manufacturers measure their bikes differently and geometry differs from bike to bike.
 A 56cm frame from one brand doesn't necessarily fit the same as a 56cm frame from another.
 We can help you narrow down your search via text or email, but nothing beats a test ride to really get the size right.

-Type: The type of bike to get depends upon how much versatility you want, where you will be riding, and how the ride feels to you.
+The type of bike to get depends upon how much versatility you want, where you will be riding, and how the ride feels to you.
 Some bikes are super versatile, while others do one thing really well.
 There are often a few options based on where you want to ride - don't forget to consider a pedal-assist electric bike.
 We’ll discuss the pros and cons of all the options that could work for you.

 The more you spend, the nicer the bike - that's pretty straightforward.
 The best value bike for you will depend on your budget, how often you’ll ride, and personal feedback based on where you're going to ride.
 Talking about money can be a little awkward at times, but we will always be honest with you about the bike you'll need.
-Once you know the type of bike, you can move on to specifics like bike weight, shifting and brake systems, suspension, and component quality - all f which play a huge factor in both ride quality and price.
+Once you know the type of bike, you can move on to specifics like bike weight, shifting and brake systems, suspension, and component quality - all of which play a huge factor in both ride quality and price.
 Factors like your body type and where you ride also play a part in how much you should spend.
-When planning your new bike budget, also keep in mind the cycling essentials you’ll need to ride safely and comfortably.
+When planning your new bike budget, also keep in mind the cycling essentials you’ll need to get started.

 We'll probably ask more questions than you'd typically get on a first date, but listening is more important than talking at this point (that's good dating advice, too).

 This is where it all starts.
 Are you looking to ride down Shoreline to Crown Beach with your kids?
 Cruise out to the base to grab a growler at Faction?
 Do an all-out sprint down Harbor Bay Parkway and Ron Cowan to the airport and back before you start your workday?
 Replace your car?
 The possibilities of what you can do with a bicycle are endless - honing in on what you want to do narrows down the search.

 The more miles you put on your bike, the sooner parts will wear out - it’s that simple.
 This may not mean getting the most expensive bike out there, because the highest end bikes are not necessarily the most durable.
 There's a fine balance between low weight and high durability.
 It's important to also consider how long certain components last, and how they operate as they get older.

 Depending upon where you’ll ride, and other factors such as your budget and potential for theft, you may even want a lower-priced bike with certain upgraded components - such as sturdier tires for daily commutes on Oakland streets.
 The kind of terrain you ride, how rough you are on your stuff, and your body type can also play a part in this.

-Consider us your cycling psychologist; your secrets are safe with us, and we can only improve our diagnosis if you’re honest.
+Consider us your cycling psychologist - your secrets are safe with us, and we can only improve our diagnosis if you’re honest.

-What are your goals?
 Your personal goals absolutely affect what type of bike we recommend; alternatively, we may recommend altering your goals to meet hard constraints such as your budget.
 Be willing to share your long-term goals; we’re not being judgmental, but quite frankly many of us have radically transformed our lives and our bodies through cycling.
 So we’re here to help.

 Certain types of bikes are more performance-oriented than others, which affects the riding position on the bike.
 Even amongst bike categories - such as road bikes - a wide range of bikes are available, from those with super aggressive positions to others which can be very relaxed.